 - a.
-IBUs set up by Banking Companies incorporated outside India may invest in Indian securities market under the Foreign Portfolio Investor (FPI) route, subject to: - i. prior registration as an FPI under the guidelines issued by the Securities and Exchange Board of India. - ii. adhering to the investment terms and conditions as specified in the SEBI (Foreign Portfolio Investor) Regulations, 2019 - b.
+IBUs set up by Banking Companies incorporated in India and outside India may invest in Indian securities market under the Foreign Portfolio Investor (FPI) route, subject to: - i. prior registration as an FPI under the guidelines issued by the Securities and Exchange Board of India. - ii. adhering to the investment terms and conditions as specified in the b.
 IBUs shall intimate the Authority after obtaining registration as an FPI.